Zuehlke/machines-code-people/github-contribution-guideline.md

   * Use [GitHub Flavored Markdown Syntax](https://guides.github.com/features/mastering-markdown/) in the markdown file.

-  * In all your commits you should use the issue number of your article prefixed with `#` .
+  * It is good practice to prefix your commit message with the issue number of your article.
 Example: `#15 add article to Table of Content`.

 Please note that we are using a public repository - everything you commit can be read by everyone.